 A hospital is an institution built around the business of saving people.
 And like any other businesses, it needs a good management plan to survive.
 Like any other businesses, it needs both an operational and strategic planning to continue doing its purpose.
-Both of these plans and strategies will need to have a proper and careful SWOT analysis to ensure that they are the best course of action for the hospital.
+Both of these plans and strategies will need to have a proper and careful SWOT analysis template to ensure that they are the best course of action for the hospital.

 Strengths, weakness, opportunity and threat analysis or SWOT analysis is a technique in strategic planning that used to identify the above strengths, weakness, opportunity, and threats relating to the company or person that it is subject to the said analysis.
 A SWOT analysis is an important (probably the most important) step in the formulation of a business’ operational and strategic planning.
 Any organization must try to observe and examine itself before implementing or even formulating a plan.
 Without the SWOT, the said organization could very well be planning itself to failure.